sjaishanker/Benford-Analysis-For-Fraud-Detection/README.md

 Well, as it is clear from the difference in distribution, Benford's Law was able to detect the tampered image.

-This all looks for fascinating, now one can easily differenciate between an original image and a tampered image.
+This all looks fascinating, now one can easily differentiate between an original image and a tampered image.
 This can clearly help in the scenarios where there are chances of frauds w.r.t the identity of a person.

 ## CONCLUSIONS

 Benford's Law can be used for fraud detection in many fields.
 In this article, it was used to determine whether a cricketer was involved in match fixing or not, by analyzing his/her entire career scores and other features.
 After that, Benford's Law also helped in detecting tampered/modified images and distinguising it from the original one.
 These are some realtime applications that I thought would be useful.